How To Properly Divide A 401(k) Plan In Divorce

 The division of a 401(k) plan is accomplished by means of a qualified domestic relations order (QDRO).
 This court order will generally divide assets without any tax liability or penalties.
 However, the tax law changes frequently, as does Georgia’s family law.
 It is important to consult a qualified attorney for up-to-date advice about dividing 401(k) plans and other financial assets in divorce.

 Choosing a dedicated and experienced legal advocate can help you make the most out of a difficult situation.
-Our divorce lawyers in Atlanta, Alpharetta and Cumming are here to thoroughly assess your financial challenges and aggressively protect your rights.
+Our divorce lawyers are here to thoroughly assess your financial challenges and aggressively protect your rights.

 We go to mediation on a weekly basis and are very familiar with the significant benefits of coming to a divorce settlement outside of the courtroom.
 However, if your interests are better served by going to trial, you can count on our skilled litigators to vigorously champion your case before the judge.

-Arrange a confidential and personal consultation with one of our lawyers by calling The Siemon Law Firm at 770-884-7067 today.
+Arrange a confidential and personal consultation with one of our lawyers by calling The Siemon Law Firm at 770-888-5120 today.
 You can also contact us online.
+We serve clients throughout Greater Atlanta, with four office locations in Alpharetta, Atlanta, Cumming and Marietta.